susy-bakaa/LCSoundTool/README.md

 Few of the AudioSources with playOnAwake do not work with this tool.
 They for some reason refuse to work.
 Might try to look at this later but for now check the bottom of the page for all the culprits.

+#### Why is the networking not working?

+Make sure you turn the feature on in the mod config.
+When networking is turned on everyone needs LCSoundTool installed to join a lobby or else you will get an error.

 #### Can you use this tool to record sounds or interact with the voice chat?

 No, not at the moment.
 I might look into this later.